willr42/coder-t2a2/README.md

 ## Functionalities

 An ORM is an Object-Relational Mapper.
-It allows us to connect our database to our code with less friction, and more safety, than writing traditional SQL statements and somehow passing them to the database.
+It allows us to connect our database to our code with less friction, and more safety, than writing traditional SQL statements and somehow passing them to the database (e-satis, 2009).
 With an ORM, we write our objects in an OOP style in the same language as our source code.
 We can use typical language features like classes and inheritance.

 ORMs let us **create tables based on object definitions**.
 In the ORM in this project, SQLAlchemy, we define a Model class that inherits from the ORMs model class.
 This model class both defines the fields within the table, and can also be instantiated as an instance (a row) of that data.
 ‌